Get Life Insurance to Pass Generational Wealth to Your Heirs

 Mortgage protection insurance can ensure your family stays in the home after your death.

-Provided, of course, that you pass before the loan is paid off in 20 or 30 years.
+Provided, of course, you pass before the loan is paid off in 20 or 30 years.

 The thing you have to remember about term life insurance is that the policy does come to an end at some point.